-FIG. 9.
-Probability density function of w (frequency of occurrence normalized by total number, i.e. the sum over w bins=1, at each \hat{T} , SST) corresponding to the curves in Fig. 8, for the Eastern Pacific (main figure), with insets showing similar behavior for Western Pacific and Atlantic.
-Vertical lines indicate the critical values w_c .
+FIG. 8.
+Probability density function of w (frequency of occurrence normalized by total number at each \hat{T} , SST) corresponding to the curves in Fig. 7, for the Eastern Pacific (main figure), with insets showing similar behavior for Western Pacific and Atlantic.
+Vertical lines indicate the critical values, w_c .

-To examine the dependence on SST we calculated conditional averages for bins of all three variables: w, \hat{T} , and SST by bins of 1C.
-Choosing the values of \hat{T} for which the largest contributions to precipitation occur, Fig. 8 displays the ensemble average precipitation as a function of w and SST.
-The pickup of precipitation in Fig. 8 is unequivocal: it depends very little on SST.
-In the western Pacific, a very slight change in the pickup can barely be seen between the curves, but it is less than 1mm from SST=27C to SST = 32C.
-The higher scatter for the highest and lowest values of SST is because there are very few occurrences from which to compile the averages.
-The available sample for each SST value varies from basin to basin; for the warm western Pacific curves for 31-32C are included.
+it depends very little on SST.
+In the Western Pacific, a very slight change in the pickup can barely be seen between the curves, but it is less than 1mm from SST=27 C to SST = 32 C. The higher scatter for the highest and lowest values of SST is because there are very few occurrences from which to compile the averages.
+The available sample for each SST value varies from basin to basin; for the warm Western Pacific curves for 31-32 C are included.
 The lack of dependence of w_c on SST is reproduced for neighboring values of \hat{T} .
 This appears to hold generally, with the caveat that a few cases of small sample size may be found that deviate slightly under unusual combinations of cold SST and warm \hat{T} (presumably corresponding to unusual large-scale conditions).

 How then does the SST exert its effect on climatological precipitation?
-The answer may be seen in the frequency of occurrence displayed in Fig. 9.
+The answer may be seen in the frequency of occurrence displayed in Fig. 8.
 As SST increases, the system spends more and more of its time at the higher values of column water vapor.
-This larger forcing would in part be due to higher evaporation, but also due to the effects of increased surface energy flux over warmer SST, tending to favor atmospheric convergence.
+This larger forcing would in part be due to higher evaporation, but also due to the effects of increased surface energy flux and low-level convergence over warmer SST.
 For the higher values of SST, the sharp drop in residence time near the critical value of water vapor, associated with the onset of strong convection, is particularly clear.